retooth2/xenharmlib/doc/quickstart.rst

     ]
     assert pitch_intervals == pitch_union.to_pitch_intervals()

-This choice also allows to implement the scale's :code:`==` operator as a consistent logical extension of the note's :code:`==` operator, creating a closed set algebra for scales under :code:`==` with all basic set operations.
+This choice also allows implementing the scale's :code:`==` operator as a consistent logical extension of the note's :code:`==` operator, creating a closed set algebra for scales under :code:`==` with all basic set operations.
 Think of it this way: Notes are variable names